Pacific Legal Foundation: Property rights

-Economic liberty
+Equality and opportunity

+PLF's equality and opportunity litigation seeks to dismantle government barriers to opportunity, including discrimination based on race or sex.

 PLF argues that certain licensing laws and similar regulations violate the individual right to earn a living and result in a loss of jobs and a lower standard of living for Americans.
 PLF has battled against Certificate of Need (CON) laws in multiple states that require new entrants to a job market to receive a "certificate of need" from the government to which businesses currently engaged in the occupation may object to the competition.
-PLF represented several moving companies challenging Kentucky’s CON laws.
 PLF represented Arty Vogt from Lloyd's Transfer & Storage in a challenge to West Virginia's CON law regulating interstate movers, which required new moving companies in the state to be approved by incumbents.
 The case concluded in 2017 when the state passed a law effectively repealing the regulation.
-In 2019, PLF filed suit in Kentucky, challenging the state's CON law regulating non-emergency medical transportation.

-PLF has challenged and succeeded in ending CON laws for movers in Kentucky, West Virginia, Oregon, Missouri, and Pennsylvania.
-PLF has also filed cases challenging CON laws that limit new birth centers in Georgia and Iowa.
+In 2023, PLF won a lawsuit in Kentucky, first filed in 2019, challenging the state's CON law regulating non-emergency medical transportation.
+PLF has challenged and succeeded in ending CON laws for other movers operating in Oregon, Missouri, and Pennsylvania.
+Additionally, PLF has also filed cases challenging CON laws that limit new birth centers in Georgia and Iowa.

 In 2008, PLF won Merrifield v.
 Lockyer, a challenge to California licensing of pest control.
 The Ninth Circuit Court of Appeals ruled that "economic protectionism for its own sake, regardless of its relation to the common good, cannot be said to be in the furtherance of a legitimate governmental interest."